 An appeal must be based on significant mitigating circumstances that seriously impacted academic performance.
 Examples of possible mitigating circumstances are serious illness, severe injury, death of a family member, and other similar situations.
 Please note that merely filing an appeal does not guarantee continued eligibility for Federal aid.

-If an appeal for a probationary term is denied by the Dean, the student will be notified and the decision is final for that term.
+If an appeal for a probationary term is denied by the Academic Administration, the student will be notified and the decision is final for that term.
 The student will be eligible for Federal aid again once he/she is once again meeting the SAP criteria stated above.

-If a student’s appeal is approved by the Dean, the student will be notified.
+If a student’s appeal is approved by the Academic Administration, the student will be notified.
 The student will be considered for federal aid during the probationary term for which the student has applied and is otherwise eligible.
-In order to receive aid while on probation, you must follow an academic plan issued by the Dean.
+In order to receive aid while on probation, you must follow an academic plan issued by the Academic Administration.